 If you want to dig deeper into hardware wallet security, Ledger have a great guide on how to secure your NFTs.
 For an in-depth breakdown on all other types of NFT wallets, check out our guide on choosing an NFT wallet.

-The Key To NFT Security
+The Key To Avoiding NFT Scams

 You’ve probably understood by this point that managing your NFTs involves striking a careful balance between two big considerations: security and ease of use.
 Admittedly, it can be hard to find the sweet spot between these two things.
 Ease of use tends to mean securing your private keys using a software interface on a connected device, while proper security means keeping those keys offline.
 So how can you interact seamlessly with Web3 while enjoying complete peace of mind?